 If the credit quality of a security declines after the Fund buys it, the Fund's portfolio managers will decide whether the Fund should continue to hold or should sell the security.
 Community development investments that are unrated and/or illiquid may be riskier than investment-grade securities, and some may earn below-market rates of return.
 The Fund may not be able to sell illiquid investments at an advantageous time or price.
 The Fund may invest in securities which are subordinated to more senior securities of the issuer, or which represent interests in pools of such subordinated securities.
-The Fund is more likely to suffer a credit loss on subordinated securities than on non-subordinated securities of the same issuer.
-If there is a default, bankruptcy or liquidation of the issuer, most subordinated securities are paid only if sufficient assets remain after payment of the issuer's non-subordinated securities.
+The Fund is more likely to suffer a credit loss on subordinated securities than on non-subordinated securities of the issuer, most subordinated securities are paid only if sufficient assets remain after payment of the issuer's non-subordinated securities.
 In addition, any recovery of interest or principal may take more time.
 As a result, even a perceived decline in creditworthiness of the issuer is likely to have a greater impact on subordinated securities.
 Subordinated securities will be disproportionately affected by a default or even a perceived decline in creditworthiness of the issuer.